 Information only — not personal medical advice.
 Always consult a qualified healthcare professional.

-Not every provider offering weight-management services meets safe standards.
-Use this checklist to spot warning signs before you pay.
+Not every UK weight-management service meets safe standards.
+Use this 10-point red-flag checklist to verify legitimacy and spot warning signs before you pay.

 Red flags checklist